 Nearly every race is filled with candidates from multiple parties, and it’s tough for candidates to stand out.

-Good design can help.
-Design acts as a powerful tool for communication and persuasion, both of which are hugely important to political strategy and tactics and to political campaigns.
+Each political candidate has a brand identity.
+As part of that identity, design acts as a powerful tool for communication and persuasion, both of which are hugely important to political strategy, tactics, and political campaigns.

-For a long time, design in political campaigns has followed a certain set of unspoken guidelines: be safe, follow tradition, don’t stray from the red, white, and blue of our forefathers.
+For a long time, design in political campaigns has followed a particular set of unspoken guidelines: be safe, follow tradition, don’t stray from the red, white, and blue of our forefathers.

 But in the past few decades, design has also been used to promote propaganda.
-In fact, some people believe that any branding efforts crafted by political teams exist only to serve as disingenuous political marketing efforts.
+Some people believe that any branding efforts crafted by political teams exist only to serve as disingenuous political marketing efforts.

-Ultimately, in today’s crowded political environment, it’s impossible to effectively execute political strategy and tactics for a campaign without good design.
+Ultimately, it’s impossible to effectively execute political strategy and tactics for a campaign without good design in today’s crowded political environment.

 Good design is increasingly helping to fuel underdog candidates.
 As design leader and author Steven Heller said on Twitter:

 Design is personality.
 When used well in election campaigns branding it says more than a candidates name.
 Color, type, and image contribute to the perception of that name, sometimes the person, too.